mogthesprog/jwtauthenticator/README.md

 # JupyterHub tokenauthenticator - A JWT Token Authenticator for JupyterHub

-Authenticate to Jupyterhub using an authenticating proxy that can set the Authorization header with the content of a JSONWebToken.
+Authenticate to Jupyterhub using a query parameter for the JSONWebToken, or by an authenticating proxy that can set the Authorization header with the content of a JSONWebToken.

 ## Installation